 The cost to charge at home is definitely cheaper, unless you get free supercharging of course.

-Important Note: since 2017, Tesla no longer subsidizes the Supercharger network.
-The network needs to pay for itself allowing for better expansion and upgrades.
-While not reducing the profitability of car sales.
+Important Note: Since 2017, Tesla has stopped subsidizing the Supercharger network.
+The network needs to be self-sufficient, allowing for better expansion and upgrades without reducing the profitability of car sales.

 We’ll revisit the 2021 Honda Accord, to compare the cost of driving 562.4 miles.
 It has a gas tank size of 14.8 gallons with a highway gas mileage of 38 MPG.
 We’ll use the national gas and electricity cost averages from February 2021.

 - Honda Accord: 14.8 gallons x 38 MPG = 562.4 miles costing $37.87 (14.8 gallons x $2.559 per gallon)

 - Tesla Model 3: 562.4 miles x $0.057 per mile= $32.06